Get access to everything we publish when you sign up for Outside+.

 Rosskopf has twice won the time trial (2017 and 2018), but this is his first win in the road race championship.

 “Unbelievable!
-I always targeted the time trail because it’s more in your control and less left to chance,” Rosskopf said.
+I always targeted the time trial because it’s more in your control and less left to chance,” Rosskopf said.

 With 190.7 kilometers of racing, Joey Rosskopf, Robin Carpenter, Kyle Murphy, and Nathan Brown (all Rally Cycling) Ian Garrison (Deceuninck-Quick-Step), Quinn Simmons (Trek-Segafredo), Lawson Craddock, defending national champion Alex Howes, and Tejay van Garderen (all EF Education-Nippo), Chad Haga (Team DSM), Brent Bookwalter (Team Bike Exchange), and Alexey Vermeulen were among some of the favorites for winning the stars and stripes jersey.